Embird Embroidery Software

 Outlines with Overlock mode, sample #26

-Overlock outlines form zig-zag borders holding FSL design together.
-You may want to adjust parameters of these outlines like spacing of stitches (density), width , cell length and cell path .
+Overlock outlines form zig-zag borders that hold the FSL design together.
+You may want to adjust parameters of these outlines, such as spacing of stitches (density), width, cell length, and cell path.

 Freestanding Lace - Overlock outlines on top of the mesh FSL fill